 Dr. Hans W. Hagemann

-- Professional experience at LINTAS:HAMBURG (customer service), Procter & Gamble (marketing) and two consulting firms in Munich
+- Professional experience at LINTAS:Hamburg (advertising), Procter & Gamble (marketing)

-- Since 2008: Managing Partner (CEO) at Munich Leadership Group
+- Since 2008 Founder and Managing Partner at Munich Leadership Group

 - Train your observation skills whenever you can.
 The ability to put yourself in another person’s shoes is becoming increasingly important.